What is the approval process of getting car finance?

 Once the lender has received your application their team of analysts will review your information.
 If you supplied any supporting documentation such as pay slips for proof of income then these will also be reviewed.
 Should you have a less than perfect credit score they may come back and ask for further information.

 Depending on the outcome of this contact and once the analyst has completed their checks and verifications you will be notified.
 This contact will be one of four eventualities.
-Either, an acceptance.
-A rejection.
-An acceptance with conditions, or a request for further information.
+Either, an acceptance, a rejection, an acceptance with conditions, or a request for further information.

 What is the difference between each outcome?

-An acceptance is a holy grail and then it is full steam ahead towards obtaining your vehicle.
+An acceptance is the holy grail and then it is full steam ahead towards obtaining your vehicle.
 A rejection is of course not the news you were hoping for.
 If you receive a rejection your broker or dealership will discuss your other options with you.
 This can include re-applying with another lender, or advice about securing a guarantor.

 An acceptance with conditions essentially means that you have been accepted in principle but you may need to provide evidence of part of your application, agree to pay a higher initial payment or have some other restrictions may be applied.